- 4 minutes to read

 This document gives the detailed information on the Circular Gauge types shipped with the XtraGauges Suite, as well as detailing how they should be used in your application.

 For details on other gauge types, refer to the corresponding topics of the Gauge Types section.

 Circular Gauges Overview

-Circular Gauge is a component that represents element values by visualizing them on a circular scale.
+Circular Gauge is a component that represents element's values by visualizing them on a circular scale.

 This control is appropriate for creating speedometers, tachometers, stopwatches, clocks, etc.

-The following is a list of circular gauge shape types:
+The following is the list of circular gauge shape types:

 - full circular;

 - three-fourth circular;